home-assistant/companion.home-assistant/docs/android-auto/android-auto.md

 ![Android](/assets/android.svg)

 Home Assistant offers an Android Auto experience.
 This will allow you to interact with various entities safely while driving your vehicle.
-It will also allow you to navigate to any `zone`, `person`, `sensor` or `device_tracker` that has a location associated with it.
+It will also allow you to navigate to any `zone`, `person`, `sensor` or `device_tracker`* that has a location associated with it.

-<span class='beta'>BETA</span> users will not see any `device_tracker` entity that is considered `home` in the navigation screen.
+\* Device tracker entities that are considered `home` will not be shown in the navigation screen.

 ### Setup